Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

-The answer to the descent question depends heavily on the \emph{reduced automorphism group} $\Gbar$ of $\Xm$, which is the geometric automorphism group $G = \Aut_K (\Xm)$ of $\Xm$ quotiented by the hyperelliptic involution.
-Assume, as we will throughout this paper, that the characteristic of $k$ does not equal $2$.
-Moreover, let us say that $\Gbar$ is \emph{tamely cyclic} if it is cyclic of order coprime to the characteristic of $K$.
-Then Huggins' seminal work~\cite{huggins} shows that if $\Gbar$ is tamely cyclic, the curve $\Xm$ allows a hyperelliptic descent.
+The answer to the descent question for hyperelliptic curves depends on the \emph{reduced automorphism group} $\Gbar$ of $\Xm$, which is the quotient of the automorphism group $G = \Aut (\Xm)$ of $\Xm$ by the hyperelliptic involution.
+We assume that the characteristic of $k$ does not equal $2$ throughout this paper in order to describe hyperelliptic curves as separable covers of a conic over $k$.
+Under this running assumption, let us say that $\Gbar$ is \emph{tamely cyclic} if it is cyclic of order coprime to the characteristic of $K$.
+Then Huggins' seminal work~\cite{huggins} shows that if $\Gbar$ is not tamely cyclic, then the curve $\Xm$ allows a hyperelliptic descent.
 For tamely cyclic $\Gbar$, explicit counterexamples for descent were first constructed by Earle~\cite{earle} and Shimura~\cite{shimura-moduli}.
 More recently, the full classification of the hyperelliptic curves that do not allow a hyperelliptic descent for the extension $\CC | \RR$ was initiated by Bujalance-Turbek~\cite{bujtur} and completed by Huggins~\cite{huggins-thesis}.

 In Section~\ref{sec:descent}, we give a complete answer to the descent problem in the case where $\Xm$ is a hyperelliptic curve with tamely cyclic reduced automorphism group, for any extension $K | k$.
-The problem is naturally stratified by the genus $g$ of $\Xm$ and the isomorphism class of the full automorphism group $G$ of $\Xm$ (which under our hypotheses is either cyclic or a product of a cyclic group of order $2$ and another cyclic group by \cite[Satz.5.2]{brandt-stich}).
-We refer to Theorems~\ref{thm:MainTh3} and~\ref{thm:MainTh4} for precise statements, but depending on the pair $(g,G)$, either all the curves in the stratum descend or the obstruction is classified by the resolvability of a certain norm equation determined by what we call \emph{arithmetic dihedral invariants} of $\Xm$.
-If this obstruction vanishes, we show how a descent can be effectively constructed if $\Gbar$ is non-trivial.
-In Subsection~\ref{subsec:trivial}, we consider the slightly more complicated case of trivial $\Gbar$, where arithmetic dihedral invariants are not available.
-Finally, in Subsection~\ref{section:counter}, we show how to construct counterexamples to descent beyond the case of the extension $\CC | \RR$: given any quadratic extension of fields $L | k$, Theorem~\ref{thm:MainTh3} gives explicit and universal families of curves which are defined over $L$ and whose moduli are in $k$ but which do not descend to $k$.
+The problem is naturally stratified by our notion of the \emph{type} of $\Xm$, which contains information on the automorphism group and the Weierstrass points of $\Xm$.
+We refer to Theorems~\ref{thm:MainTh3} and~\ref{thm:MainTh4} for precise statements, but essentially, once the type is given, then either all the curves of that type descend or the obstruction is classified by the solvability of a certain norm equation.